 Having tossed together a brief history of the Seabees and the Army Corps of Engineers, we thought that we could expand that a bit, and briefly cover Military Engineering in general, then split out to the branches of service.
-But we went about it backwards - doing individual branches first, then the general overview.
+We went about it backward; doing individual branches first, then the general overview.

 Military Engineering is pretty much any engineering activity undertaken, regardless of component or service, where the intent/goal/plan is to shape the physical operating environment in support of maneuvers of the force as a whole – rephrased, it’s the practice of designing and building military works and maintaining lines of military transport and communications.
 The heritage of military engineering reaches back to the earliest beginnings of organized armies - on the battlefields of ancient Mesopotamia, India, Egypt, Persia, Greece, and Rome, skilled military engineers laid the groundwork for the role of their modern descendants.

 The Ancient Romans are considered to perhaps be the first civilization to have a dedicated force of military engineering specialists.
-Military engineering is the oldest of the engineering skills and was the precursor of the profession of civil engineering (the profession of designing and executing structural works that serve the general public).
+Military engineering is the oldest of the engineering skills and was the precursor of the profession of civil engineering.

 Three Main Tasks of Military Engineering